Peggy van Praagh: Dance advocate

 Van Praagh was an advocate for dance education.
 During her career in Australia, along with Bernard James of the University of New England's continuing education program, she was instrumental in organising a series of summer schools in dance that had a long-lasting influence on dance in Australia.
 She also helped establish the advocacy body, Ausdance (formerly Australian Association for Dance Education).
 In 1982, van Praagh was coordinator of dance studies at the Western Australian Academy of Performing Arts, Edith Cowan University, Perth.

 On 15 January 1990, she died in Melbourne.

+Oral History

+Van Praagh was interviewed in 1973 by Hazel de Berg about the beginnings of the Australian ballet, changing preconceptions of dancers, modern dance and ballet, among other things.
+This recording can be found at the National Library of Australia.